 Marble and quartz both can be produced in ultra-thin slabs for cabinet facing and modern look countertops, full slab showers and backsplashes.
 Currently Polycor is the only company producing ultra-thin natural stone slabs in 1 cm thickness that also have a reinforced back which gives them 10x flexural strength.

-Appropriately spec’ed, both US marble and engineered quartz can be beautiful, durable materials for kitchens and baths.
+Appropriately spec’ed, US marble, granite and engineered quartz can be beautiful, durable materials for kitchens and baths.
 Knowing their strengths and limitations can help you tailor your design to your client’s lifestyle without restricting your design based on myths of material choices.

 Now instead of asking, “What are you cooking and how often do you clean?” you can ask, “What’s the look you want to achieve?”